 On the service side, they decide to tweak the sales process to include highly personalized interactions.
 They offer unique touches (gained by data, customer feedback and surveys, buyer sentiment analysis, and active listening) in sales emails, curated online and virtual events, and more to let their prospects know they’re in tune with their needs and preferences.
 They tailor each interaction to their customers’ liking, including the cadence, format, and style with which they’re delivered.

-The company measures their progress over time, too, using feedback and data to evaluate their efforts.
+The company measures its progress over time, too, using feedback and data to evaluate its efforts.
 They adjust their strategies as they go to ensure they’re fully meeting their customers’ expectations and providing the best possible experiences at every turn.

 It’s clear that uncovering your customers’ needs, desires, and objectives is absolutely crucial to offering competitive solutions.
 But the process can be time-consuming, costly, and fruitless if your business doesn’t have the proper tools for support.